m1griffin/arrayfunc/README.rst

 setup.py directly is no longer done.

+Installing on ARM using PIP from PyPI.
+______________________________________

+Recent versions of PyPI seem to be building their own binary wheels for some platforms using their own infrastruction.
+This may result in an invalid ARM binary on Raspberry Pi.

+If you have difficulties, then download the tar.gz version and install it locally (see the above instructions for a local install).
+There is also a bash script called "setupuser.sh" which will call setup.py directly with the appropriate parameters.

+The setup.py file has platform detection code which it uses to pass the correct flags to the C compiler.
+For ARM, this includes the CPU type.

 ---------------------------------------------------------------------

 Release History
 ===============
+* 8.1.1 - Update to testing and support.
+Raspberry Pi 32 bit OS updated to version 2022-04-04.
+Update to setup.py to improve ARM version detection.
 * 8.1.0 - Update to testing and support.
 Centos has been replaced by AlmaLinux due to Red Hat ending long term support for Centos.
           No actual code changes.